One-Pot Thai Coconut Curry Turkey Soup

 Not included in your delivery

 • Wash and dry produce. • Core, deseed, and dice bell pepper into ½-inch pieces.
 Peel sweet potato if desired, then dice into ½-inch pieces.
 Peel and grate or mince garlic and ginger.
 Halve, peel, and finely dice half the onion (whole onion for 4 servings).
-Zest and quarter lime. • In a small bowl, combine cornstarch and 1 TBSP water (2 TBSP for 4).
+Zest and quarter lime. • In a small bowl, combine cornstarch with 1 TBSP water (2 TBSP for 4).
 Set aside.

 • Heat a drizzle of oil in a large pot over medium-high heat.
 Add bell pepper and sweet potato; season with ¼ tsp salt (½ tsp for 4 servings) and pepper.
 Cook, stirring occasionally, until lightly browned, 4-6 minutes. • Transfer to a plate.